-After completing both the on-the-job and in-class training, you can apply for a journeyperson certification.
+After completing both on-the-job and in-class training, you can apply to be a certified journeyperson.
 A registered apprentice who has met all the requirements and has completed all the mandatory examinations receives a certificate of completion, also called a ticket.
 Your ticket is valid throughout the country, allowing you to work in any province or territory.

 How to get an apprenticeship

-To get an apprenticeship program, you must first find a program that aligns with your career goals.
-Follow these steps for how to get an apprenticeship program:
+To get an apprenticeship, you must first find a program that aligns with your career goals.
+Follow these steps to learn how to get an apprenticeship program:

 1. Find a suitable industry

 The first step is choosing the industry that best fits your skill set.
 In case of uncertainty, you can consider choosing from the designated list of Red Seal trades.
-Picking a Red Seal trade qualifies you to apply for the Red Seal Certification that allows you to work anywhere across the country.
+Picking a Red Seal trade allows you to apply for the Red Seal Certification which qualifies you to work anywhere across the country.

-Also, you can search for apprenticeship opportunities on Indeed.com by searching for the job title of your choice, followed by “apprenticeship” or “apprentice” in the search engine.
+You can also look for apprenticeship opportunities on Indeed.com by searching for the job title of your choice, followed by “apprenticeship” or “apprentice” in the search engine.

 2. Meet the basic requirements

 Different apprenticeship programs have varying eligibility requirements, depending on the type of industry.
-Generally, you have to be 16 years and above to qualify.
-Also, you must be physically fit enough to perform the required activities.
+Generally, you have to be 16 years of age or older to qualify.
+You must also meet the physical requirements to perform the necessary activities.

-In addition, you must have the basic educational requirements for your chosen trade.
+In addition, you will need the basic educational requirements for your chosen trade.
 For example, some employers may consider aptitude test scores, grades, or minimum work experience.
-Also, some employers may set the pre-apprenticeship training program as a requirement for selection.
+Some employers may also set the pre-apprenticeship training program as a requirement for selection.
 This program helps aspiring apprentices develop their skills and better prepare them to find jobs as apprentices.

 3. Meet other eligibility requirements

-If you're in high school, find a youth apprenticeship program.
-Take courses and take part in dual credit programs that match your career goals.
+If you're in high school, you can find a youth apprenticeship program.
+It may be helpful to take courses and take part in dual credit programs that match your career goals.
 In some provinces, you need to attend classroom training at a training institution first before undergoing on-the-job training with a sponsor.